Probing small Bjorken-$x$ nuclear gluonic structure via coherent J/$\psi$ photoproduction in ultraperipheral PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

 The photoproduction of heavy-flavor VMs is of particular interest since it can be studied in the perturbative quantum chromodynamic (QCD) framework with a large energy scale defined by the quark mass.
 In the leading-order QCD contribution, which is sketched in Fig.~\ref{fig:cartoon}, the coherent $\PJGy$ photoproduction cross section is proportional to the square of the gluon density function.
-In photon-proton interactions, the $\PJGy$ production cross section has been extensively measured and is observed to significantly increase with the photon-proton center-of-mass energy~\cite{ZEUS:2002wfj, H1:2005dtp, H1:2013okq, LHCb:2013nqs, ALICE:2014eof, ALICE:2018oyo}.
-This is a consequence of the rapidly rising gluon density in the proton at small $x$~\cite{Bjorken:1968dy,Frankfurt:2005mc}.
-For photons scattering off heavy-nuclear targets, while significant nuclear suppression effects have been observed~\cite{Abbas:2013oua,Abelev:2012ba,Acharya:2019vlb,ALICE:2021gpt,LHCb:2021bfl,LHCb:2022ahs,Khachatryan:2016qhq,Favart:2015umi}, the underlying mechanism remains poorly understood.
-Little is known regarding the behavior of the interaction towards the high energy limit, which probes gluons at small $x$ (i.e., $x<10^{-4}$).
-The major limitation is the experimental difficulty in distinguishing the photon-emitter nucleus and the target nucleus in a symmetric collision system~\cite{Guzey:2013jaa}.
-For VM photoproduction off nuclei at a given rapidity, there is always a mixture of low and high energy photon contributions, as shown by the opposing sides of Fig.~\ref{fig:cartoon}.
-This two-way ambiguity limits the measurements at LHC energies to below 125\GeV in the photon-nucleus center-of-mass energy per nucleon (\WgA).
+In photon-proton interactions, the $\PJGy$ production cross section significantly increases with the photon-proton center-of-mass energy~\cite{ZEUS:2002wfj, H1:2005dtp, H1:2013okq, LHCb:2013nqs, ALICE:2014eof, ALICE:2018oyo}.
+This results from the rapidly rising gluon density in the proton at small $x$~\cite{Bjorken:1968dy,Frankfurt:2005mc}.
+For photons scattering off heavy-nuclear targets, while significant nuclear suppression effects have been observed for coherent $\PJGy$ photoproduction in UPCs by the ALICE~\cite{Abbas:2013oua,Abelev:2012ba,Acharya:2019vlb,ALICE:2021gpt}, CMS~\cite{Khachatryan:2016qhq}, and LHCb~\cite{LHCb:2021bfl,LHCb:2022ahs} experiments, the underlying mechanism remains poorly understood.
+Little is known regarding the behavior of the interaction toward the high energy limit, which probes gluons at small $x$ (i.e., $x<10^{-4}$).
+The major limitation is the experimental difficulty in distinguishing the photon-emitter nucleus and target nucleus in a symmetric collision system~\cite{Guzey:2013jaa}.
+For VM photoproduction off nuclei at a given rapidity, there is a mixture of low and high energy photon contributions, as shown by the opposing sides of Fig.~\ref{fig:cartoon}.
+This two-way ambiguity limits measurements at LHC energies to below 125\GeV in the photon-nucleus center-of-mass energy per nucleon (\WgA).

-A novel approach for resolving this two-way ambiguity has been proposed in Refs.~\cite{Guzey:2013jaa,Guzey:2016piu}.
-By controlling the UPC impact parameter using forward-emitted neutron multiplicities from the electromagnetic dissociation (EMD) of ions, the relative contributions of low and high energy photons to the measured $\PJGy$ cross section can be separated without ambiguity.
-The energy exchange in an EMD process is of the order of 10\MeV, which is six orders of magnitude lower than the beam energy.
+A novel approach for resolving this two-way ambiguity was proposed in Refs.~\cite{Guzey:2013jaa,Guzey:2016piu}.
+By controlling the UPC impact parameter using forward-emitted neutron multiplicities from the ions' electromagnetic dissociation (EMD), the relative contributions of low and high energy photons to the measured $\PJGy$ cross section can be separated without ambiguity.